Interpol: How to challenge an international arrest warrant (red notices and diffusions)?

 Admissibility requirements red notice, diffusion removal requests

-It must be said that the rules of Interpol are complex and the best course is to contact one of our lawyers with experience of dealing with Interpol red notices and diffusions.
+It must be said that the rules of Interpol are complex and it is advisable to contact one of our lawyers with experience of dealing with Interpol red notices and diffusions.

 The nature and grounds of any challenge will vary from case to case, but in summary the following key elements should be considered: